A Comparison of CEO Pay-Performance Sensitivity in Privately-Held and Public Firms

 Nanyang Technological University

 University of British Columbia (UBC) - Sauder School of Business; China Academy of Financial Research (CAFR)

 In this paper we study CEO contract design employing a unique dataset on privately-held and public firm CEO annual compensation over the period 1999-2011.
-Compared to public firms, privately-held firms have less diffuse ownership and stronger shareholder monitoring.
-We first show that both private and public firm CEO pay is positively and significantly related to firm accounting performance, and that the pay-performance link is much stronger in public firms.
-Reconciling prior mixed evidence, we further show that there is an overall negative relation between ownership concentration and CEO performance-based pay, while at the low end of ownership concentration, there is a positive relation between the two.
-Our main findings are robust to accounting for firms’ self-selection into different ownership structures and to different measures of firm accounting performance.
-We conclude that concentrated ownership structure substitutes for CEO performance-based compensation contracts.
+We first show that CEOs in public firms are paid 30% more than CEOs in comparable privately-held firms.
+We further show that both private and public firm CEO pay is positively and significantly related to firm accounting performance, and that the pay-performance link is much weaker in privately-held firms.
+We then show that the above findings are robust to accounting for firms’ self-selection into being privately-held, and a number of important differences between privately-held and public firms, including CEO ownership, employee stock ownership, stock liquidity, discipline from the takeover market, and the availability of different performance measures.
+Overall, our results support the view that concentrated ownership substitutes for CEO performance-based compensation contracts.

-Keywords: CEO pay; ownership concentration; pay-performance sensitivity; privately-held firms; public firms; shareholder monitoring
+Keywords: CEO pay; ownership concentration; pay-performance sensitivity; privately-held firms

 Date posted: April 30, 2012 ; Last revised: September 11, 2015

 © 2015 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo6 in 0.422 seconds